dcodesdev/rustfinity.com/challenges/structs/description.md

   <summary>Click here to reveal hints</summary>

 - Use `&` to pass references to avoid unnecessary copies.
-- Remember that `String` is a heap-allocated type, and its ownership rules apply when assigning or passing it around.
 - Use the `age` field directly in a comparison for the `is_adult` function.

 </details>